-With the measures in place following the above assessments, as at 31 March 2023, a total of 20 suppliers were engaged for the catering business, all of which are located in Hong Kong.
-Among them, 3 suppliers were new suppliers for the Year.
-In addition, the electronic manufacturing business of the Group engaged a total of 402 suppliers, of which 337 are located in Hong Kong with the remainder are from Mainland China.
-During the Year, 16 of these suppliers were new suppliers who had passed the relevant assessment process of the Group prior to procurement.
-Furthermore, all suppliers in current partnership with us have passed the annual assessment.
+With the measures in place following the above assessments, as at 31 March 2024, a total of 22 suppliers were engaged for the catering business, all of which are located in Hong Kong.
+Among them, 2 suppliers were new suppliers for the Year.
+Both of them passed our quality assessment prior to the formal procurement.
+On the other hand, the electronics manufacturing business of the Group engaged a total of 403 suppliers, of which 338 are located in Hong Kong with the remainder are from Mainland China.
+One of these suppliers was a new supplier from Hong Kong providing data cable connectors, who had passed the relevant assessment process of the Group prior to procurement, including template review, business compliance and audit on basic production.
+For the suppliers the Group is currently cooperating with, all of them have passed our assessment for the Year.